The best photo editing software for Macs in 2023

 Q: When should I use Lightroom vs Photoshop?

 Adobe Lightroom is best to use for managing your library and completing most of the standard editing tasks in a non-destructive way (i.e., the original file is always accessible).
 It is also ideal for batch edits, such as editing a wedding gallery more efficiently.
-On the other hand, Photoshop is best for when you need to make significant changes to a photo, such as editing out a or stitching photographs together.
+On the other hand, Photoshop is best for when you need to make significant changes to a photo, such as editing out a person or stitching photographs together.
 If you need to add text or do any graphic design work with images, Photoshop is also the better option.

 Q: Is Luminar AI free?

 Luminar AI is not free.
-For a computer license, Luminar AI is $79.
+For a single computer license, Luminar AI is $79.
 You can also get a license for two computers for $99.

 Q: Is Adobe Lightroom free on Mac?